Mike Hoban - Photographer.

 Working in the dark of the theatre for 25 years, I grew accustomed to the technical challenges of working with little or no light.
 It seemed natural to carry this through into my personal work.
 I like dark images, I like dark imagery.
 I get satisfaction from being challenged in the analogue world, where there is no safety net of post production.
 Working with such an unpredictable and unstable medium as expired Polaroid, the chance encounter is not only literal within the scene, but equally unpredictable in the outcome on film.
 It might work, it might not.
 It might get damaged in the process, it might not.
 Environmental artifacts, dust, sand, earth, rain, all of these things can become part of, and integral to, the final image.....It is all about the magic of chance.
 The images can be both delicate but powerful, inviting but restrained, gentle but disturbing.
 Ultimately it is the viewer that decides.

 Once scanned, whatever is on the surface of the print, and what appears on the screen, apears on here.
 They are not subjected to any manipulation.
 The original images, as unique objects, are delicate, fragile and vulnerable.
 They are small, being only 3 1/4 x 4 1/4 inches.
-On screen, they simply do not work once they are enlarged to anything over actual size.
-They have to be seen in the flesh.
+On screen, they simply do not work.
+They really do need to be seen in reality.
+When elnlarged, and I blow them up big!, they take on a whole new life apart.
+They also have to be seen in the flesh.
 If you would like to see them, properly, please do get in touch.
 I hope you won't be disappointed, I do hope they will challenge you though.

 Little Photography and Contemporary Art.